 Until I've finished the larger painting that each of these helps me to paint, I cannot make them available for sale.
 However, I hope you'll enjoy looking at them.
 You can sign up to my MailChimp newsletter if you decide you want to know when they become available.

-Acrylic paintings are gaining in popularity, once thought to be 'not as good' as oil.
+Acrylic paintings have gained in popularity – rightly so – where once thought to be 'not as good' as oil.
 I think this is simply because acrylic, made with an acrylic polymer holding the pigment together, is a relatively modern painting medium, invented in the 1940s and commercially available in the 50s, according to Wikipedia.
 It's a fast drying and durable artists medium.
 I find the fast drying a challenge, but also useful when needing to work on a painting continuously.
 Acrylic is mixed with water instead of oil and this can be an advantage, because it makes mixing colours and cleaning-up a simpler exercise.
 However, there are not as many pigments available in Acrylic and acrylic tends to darker ever-so slightly as it dries – I have noticed this, though it is ever-so slight.